eli-pavlov/vagrant-kubernetes-EZ/README.md

 Distributed under the Apache License 2.0 License.

-Please note that Kubernetes and Vagrant have their own respective licenses.
+Please note that Kubernetes VirtualBox and Vagrant have their own respective licenses.

 See LICENSE.txt for more information.
 $~$